VOLUME IV

 380. In the final analysis an enzyme-based process or product must provide something unique if it is to find practical acceptance.
 Examples of suitable unique contributions include:

-(i) production of a new and useful product or the achievement of a new and useful chemical
+(i) production of a new and useful product or the achievement of a new and useful chemical transformation or of an old transformation in a new environment, e.g. in vivo,

 (ii) production of a better quality product, and